sagecodes/intro-machine-learning-old/README.md

-### Types of Machine Learning
+## Types of Machine Learning

 ### Supervised:

 Labeled examples.
 This is x type of flower

-you have a bunch of samples and you know the correct answers
+Good for when you have a bunch of samples and you know the correct answers

-[]Show / draw Graph

 Some types of Supervised Machine Learning: